Skip to main content

 Every N events — saveEveryN

-Saves the token after every N successfully processed events.
-The counter increments only on success — failed events do not advance it.
+Persists lastProcessedToken after every N successfully processed events.
+The counter increments only on handler success — failed events and events rejected by @Filter do not advance it.

 // Save after every event (default — safest, small overhead)